 For more in depth information regarding this process, please see About IT Purchase Compliance.

 The depth of the review process will depend on the impact and scope of the product or service.
-At this time, OIT requires a review of IT purchases that cost $5,000 or more and any purchases that involve purple data, HIPAA, PCI or are subject to Export Control Regulations, regardless of costs.
+At this time, OIT requires a review of IT purchases that cost $5,000 or more and all purchases that involve purple data, HIPAA, PCI or are subject to Export Control Regulations, regardless of costs.

 Although not required at this time, all other IT purchases under $5,000 may also be submitted for review.
 If a department decides to not have a purchase under $5,000 reviewed, it must still meet University security and accessibility standards and it will be up to the department to ensure compliance.

 Roles and responsibilities of the requestor, vendor and the Office of Information Technology can be found on the Roles and Responsibilities page.